 I know, there are a lot of people who turn up their noses at carob, pushing it aside for chocolate.
 But not me.
 I have room in my heart for both.
 Especially when the carob is in the form of these delicious Banana Walnut Carob Brownies…

 When I was growing up, my mother would. not. buy chocolate.
 Or cocoa powder.
 Pretty much everything I eat with chocolate now I grew up eating with carob instead.
 Cake, brownies, milkshakes, chocolate chips cookies… All with carob.
+Yep, even my chocolate chips were actually carob chips.

 I can’t remember why she did it, but I’m glad she did.
 If she hadn’t insisted on keeping our house pretty much chocolate (and dairy) free, I probably never would’ve know how delicious and nutritious carob is!

-Health benefits of chocolate.
+Health benefits of carob.

 What do you mean, you didn’t know carob was nutritious?
 It is!
 To start with, unlike it’s counterpart chocolate, carob is completely free of caffeine!
 Not that I personally mind caffeine, but this makes carob a great option for kids (every mom knows they don’t need any help in the energy department!) and anyone who needs to cut caffeine out of their diet.